NathanWalker/ng2-image-lazy-load/README.md

 ### Configuration

-You can configure custom headers as well as custom loading, loaded and error classes by using the `image` directive:
+You can configure custom headers as well as custom loading, loaded and error classes by using the `imageLazyLoadConfig` directive:

 ```
 // view template